-With a diverse population consisting of Malay, Chinese, Indian and Arab peoples, the country is certainly multicultural, but is also considerably Westernised, and the standard of living is high.
-That said, expats will need to make an effort to familiarise themselves with the business culture and etiquette if they want to be successful in Singapore.
+The country is considerably Westernised and boasts high living standards.
+But with a diverse population consisting of Malay, Chinese, Indian and Arab people, expats will need to familiarise themselves with local business culture and etiquette if they want to be successful in Singapore.

 Business culture in Singapore

 Business culture in Singapore is based on relationships rather than transactions.
-Initial meetings may move slowly as a relationship is established, and expats should remain patient as a connection is cemented.
+Initial meetings may move slowly as a relationship is established, and expats should remain patient as connections are cemented.

 A handshake is an appropriate greeting, and business cards should be offered formally with both hands.
-It is appropriate to address someone as Mr or Ms until you are acquainted, however senior or older associates should always be addressed with respect.
+Address someone as Mr or Ms until they say otherwise is appropriate, but senior or older associates should always be addressed with respect.

-Businesses in Singapore have a hierarchical structure, and it's uncommon for junior employees and management to socialise.
+Businesses in Singapore are stricly hierarchical and it's uncommon for junior employees and management to socialise.

 Flattering or boasting is looked on with suspicion, and prolonged eye contact is seen as aggressive.
 Smoking is prohibited almost everywhere in Singapore, and many Singaporeans don’t drink.